If you’re looking for another way to complement your Spanish learning without grammar books, look no further. It’s time to listen.

 Listening to Spanish songs will not only train your ear, and possibly move your feet, but it will also help you recognize different Latin accents, registers and intonations.
 Your karaoke skills won’t complain either.

-Whether you’re a beginner or advanced learner of Spanish, you’re bound to connect with some of the following songs.
-In fact, legally you’re required to love at least one.
+Whether you’re a beginner or an advanced learner of Spanish, you’re bound to connect with some of the following songs.
+In fact, legally, you’re required to love at least one.

 Búscate un hombre que te quiera, Francisco Javier Labandón (2004)

 Find you a man that can do both!
 Búscate un hombre que te quiera (2004) is performed by Sevillian singer Francisco Javier Labandón (1962-), known under his stage name, El Arrebato (“The outburst”).
 El Arrebato’s musical style mixes flamenco rumba and pop.
 Among his songs, the official anthem of the Sevilla FC football team stands out.
 His album Que salga el sol por donde quiera won the Spanish Television Album of the Year award in 2005.

 Pro tip: This 3.47-minute track features forms of the imperative and subjunctive modes.
 If you find you’re having trouble grasping some of the vocabulary, you can read a translation of the lyrics.